-We further decouple the effects of cropping into two components: removing background semantics and reducing token-level redundancy, and evaluate their individual contributions.
+We further decouple the effects of cropping into two components: removing background semantics and reducing token-level redundancy to evaluate their individual contributions.

 \textbf{(1) Removing background semantics.} Using transparent masks at fixed resolution, we progressively mask non–ground-truth (non-GT) regions of each image.
 The mask ratio in [0, 1] denotes the fraction of background removed (1: all non-GT masked; 0: original).
 With 100 granularity steps, we evaluate Qwen2.5‑VL at each step.
-As shown in \figref{fig:accuracy_comparison_vs_crop_out} left, performance increases monotonically with mask ratio on both single and multi-object tasks.
+As shown in Fig.~\ref{fig:accuracy_comparison_vs_crop_out} left, performance increases monotonically with mask ratio on both single and multi-object tasks.
 This demonstrates that complex background semantics significantly distract MLLMs.

 \textbf{(2) Reducing token-level redundancy.} Building on experiments in (1), masked images still include large transparent areas that the vision encoder turns into redundant tokens.
 To investigate the effects of them, we trim these areas and, for contrast, also expand them.
-The results in \figref{fig:accuracy_comparison_vs_crop_out} right shows that, as token-level redundancy decreases, accuracy improves; expanding transparent padding produces the opposite trend.
+The results in Fig.~\ref{fig:accuracy_comparison_vs_crop_out} right shows that, as token-level redundancy decreases, accuracy improves; expanding transparent padding produces the opposite trend.
 This indicates that redundant tokens not only increase computational overhead but also interfere with MLLM attention and reasoning.

 Together, these results show that \textbf{MLLMs are sensitive to both semantic background distractors and excess background tokens}.
 Cropping helps because it simultaneously removes semantic clutter and cuts token load.